Data Science (with optional Placement/Project year) MSc

 This conversion Master’s degree in Data Science enables students to make the leap to the fast-growing area of data science.

 The Master's degree in Data Science is designed for individuals with a technical, mathematical or engineering background who wish to enhance their skills in the field of data science.
-Students who have previously worked in these areas, but lack a formal degree, are also encouraged to apply to this Master's programme in data science.
-This programme is ideal for those interested in data analytics, machine learning, statistics and Python for data science.
+Students who have previously worked in these areas, but lack a formal degree, are also encouraged to apply to this Master's course in data science.
+This course is ideal for those interested in data analytics, machine learning, statistics and Python for data science.

 We work with employers to tailor the course to real-world needs, giving students an in-depth knowledge in the area.